hyunjoonbok/Python-Projects/README.md

 Portfolio in this repo is presented in the form of Jupyter Notebooks or .py files.

-Notebooks can be found in the each folder under the framework name (H2O, Pytorch, Tensorflow, etc)

-For a detailed code example and explanation, please refer to readme.md file below.
+For a detailed code examples and breif explanation for each, please read through readme.md file below.

 *Note: Data used in the projects is for demo purposes only*